 Scott Pruitt's time as EPA administrator dogged by questions about first-class travel, pay raises

-Since early 2017, Scott Pruitt has led the Environmental Protection Agency -- but it hasn’t been smooth sailing for the former Oklahoma attorney general.
+Embattled Environmental Protection Agency chief Scott Pruitt is on Capitol Hill Thursday where he is expected to be grilled over his department's spending habits.

-Pruitt and his office have come under fire for extravagant spending habits, including on first-class travel, pay raises to top aides and a $43,000 soundproof booth.
+Pruitt and his office, which he's led since 2017, have come under fire for extravagant spending habits, including on first-class travel, pay raises to top aides and a $43,000 soundproof booth.

+The questioning comes as Pruitt is scheduled to testify before Congress about his agency's budget in back-to-back hearings before two House subcommittees.
+And Pruitt shouldn't expect to see a wave of support from Republicans on the Hill as there has been a notable erosion of support for the former Oklahoma attorney general among those in the Party.

+Republican Sen. John Kennedy of Louisiana said Pruitt's behavior has begun to hurt the president's credibility, as well as the GOP generally.

-President Trump has said on Twitter that Pruitt is “under siege” but is “doing a great job.”
-However, several politicians have called on the Trump administration to replace the Cabinet official.
+Publicly, President Trump has stood by Pruitt, saying on Twitter that the EPA administrator is “under siege” but is “doing a great job,” even as several politicians have called on him to replace the Cabinet official.

 Read on for a look at some of Pruitt’s controversies since he’s led the EPA.